Object Image

 Cephalus and Aurora

 Aurora, goddess of dawn, is in love with the mortal Cephalus and tries to seduce him.
 Cephalus, dressed here in blue, turns away from Aurora, rejecting her advances.
-He gazes towards a portrait of his wife, Procris, held by a winged cupid.
-Later, when Cephalus and Procris are reunited, they each doubt the fidelity of the other.
-Their story ends tragically when Cephalus accidentally kills his wife with a magic spear.
+He gazes towards a portrait of his wife, Procris, held by a winged putto - this scene is not included in the most famous version of this story in Ovid's Metamorphoses (VII: 690-862).
+Later, when they are reunited, Cephalus and Procris each doubt the fidelity of the other.
+Their story ends tragically with Cephalus accidentally killing his wife with a magic spear.

 c.
 1630